 Soliciting contacts away from your entry band places you in the all-band category.
-It’s OK to work stations on other bands, just don’t ask them to work you on your entry band - see 2.c - Claimed Categories.
+It’s OK to work stations on other bands, just don’t ask them to work you on your entry band - see Claimed Categories.

 It’s quite unusual to hear a station working with a small split (1 or 2 kHz on CW, 2 to 5 kHz on phone) during a contest.
 Because the bands are usually so full during a contest, using the extra space for a pileup is not good sportsmanship.
 The idea of a contest is to test operator skill at copying, sending, and listening, so using a second frequency for the pileup is frowned on.
 Exception - in the case when extremely rare DX stations are active during contests, operating split is the only way they can maintain any rate.

-If you’re operating in the US phone band, it’s perfectly OK to announce that you’re listening outside the US phone band for DX stations -- most often the case when operating in a DX contest on 40-meter SSB.
+If you’re operating in the US phone band, it’s perfectly OK to announce that you’re listening outside the US phone band for DX stations – most often the case when operating in a DX contest on 40 meter SSB.
 Be aware that other US stations may listen on or near the same frequency.
 Listen carefully before picking a receive frequency.
-If stations respond, but the timing sounds “funny", ask to be sure they’re responding to you.
+If stations respond, but the timing sounds “funny,” ask to be sure they’re responding to you.
 If you log a bunch of stations responding to another station transmitting on a different frequency, you’ll get a bunch of NIL (Not In Log) penalties!
 The same holds true if you’re DX, transmitting outside the US phone band and listening inside.
 Work split with care!

-Working a 40 M SSB contest can be very difficult, as you need to generally operate split and listen to both the US and DX subbands.
+Working a 40 meter SSB contest can be very difficult, as you need to generally operate split and listen to both the US and DX sub bands.
 This is a good reason to have a radio that can receive two frequencies at once.
 You also need to practice setting your VFOs quickly, in order to respond to the DX station’s instructions.
 Double-check which VFO you’re using for transmit, as you can very easily forget which VFO you’re transmitting on, and transmit outside the band on the DX station’s frequency.